Poppy seed cake with chocolate ganache

 • Sautee the onions or shallots in some oil for about 5 minutes.
 Meanwhile thoroughly clean the mushrooms and chop them up.
 Add them to the onions and continue to sauté them for about 10 more minutes or longer for some wild mushrooms and then let them cool.

 • Add the cooked buckwheat, bread crumbs, grated cheese and the saved chopped turnip pieces.
 Mix well.
-I would like to invite you to take a bite of the stuffing, it is so delicious.
+I would like to invite you to take a bite of the stuffing, try to see if you like how it turned out.

 Stuffing the turnips